Isn’t it annoying when you’ve written a blog post only to find it’s riddled with mistakes the day after publishing?

 Clever editing starts before any typing begins.
 This trick will save you hours of forehead slapping if you spend ten or twenty minutes planning ahead.

 This is where your research happens.
-What’s the structure of your post?
-Consider what you’ll include in your introduction and the titles of your subheads.
+Consider the structure of your post.
+What will you include in your introduction and the titles of your subheads?

 Come back to it

 You should never edit immediately after writing – or at least try not to.
 It’s fine occasionally if you’re in a hurry to publish, but try to sleep on it so you revisit your copy with fresh eyes.

 We become so close to our copy we lose sight of grammatical errors, spelling mistakes, areas to rearrange, points to take out or add in.
 The finer details can be missed in our clouded minds.